RyuZhihao123/Instance-based-RN/README.md

 (2) During training, we shuffle the datasets for each epoch, and only save the best model which gets the lowest mse loss on validation set.

 (3) Noises were directly added during dataset generalization.
-And `Position-length` and `Point cloud` exps are the most different from the obvious results when using Adam optimizer.
+And `Position-length` and `Point cloud` got the most different values from the obvious results when using Adam optimizer.

 **Notice:**